qwikifiers/qwik-storefront-ui/apps/docs/content/_components/accordionitem.md

 :::

 :::react-only
-To rrrcontrol the state of the accordion, you can use the `open` prop.
+To control the state of the accordion, you can use the `open` prop.
 This prop is a boolean that indicates whether the accordion is open or closed.
 :::

 :::qwik-only
-To qqqqcontrol the state of the accordion, you can use the `open` prop.
+To control the state of the accordion, you can use the `open` prop.
 This prop is a boolean that indicates whether the accordion is open or closed.
 :::

 <Showcase showcase-name="AccordionItem/BasicAccordion" style="min-height:400px">